open-autonomy/spot/specification/ServiceIdentification.md

 ## Use Case:
-This message is used when an event triggers it in a very special case under specific circumstances.
+This message is used when a client connects to the spot service.
 ## Example
 This example would be for a future version that would support multiple scopes.
 ```json